 ACCESS stands for Advanced Communication Control, Elevated Spread Spectrum.
 It’s the RF protocol that carries the signal from the radio to the receiver, what I would normally call the air protocol or TX protocol.

-The existing protocol is ACCST which has been around for more than 10 years, you can find the label at the bottom left of your Taranis X9D display.
-ACCESS is the upgrade of ACCST.
+The predecessor of ACCESS is ACCST, which has been around for over 10 years.
+You can find the ACCST label at the bottom left of Taranis X9D+ display.

 I will discuss the new features and performance improvements that ACCESS will bring to the table.